What We Fund

 Rockwell Fund will provide grants to organizations targeting community health issues, including behavioral health.

 We recognize that access to timely and affordable health services is key to supporting a vibrant and healthy community.
 RFI will invest in efforts to address gaps in physical and mental healthcare, including gaps in access and gaps in quality of care.
 Specifically, we are seeking to support programs and organizations that:

 - Increase availability and access to quality physical and behavioral healthcare for uninsured and underinsured populations,

-- Address social determinants of health and/or
+- Address women’s reproductive health

 We will also support organizations that engage in advocacy efforts related to RFI health priorities (by invitation only).

 Rockwell Fund will provide grants to organizations providing affordable housing and supportive housing in the Houston region.

 We will support organizations in the construction, acquisition, or rehabilitation of property designated for affordable housing.
 We also welcome applications proposing innovative approaches to addressing affordable housing in the region.